-Budgeted cost: £ 3960,00
+Budgeted cost: £ 2000

-Activity Evidence that supports this approach Challenge number(s) addresse d All teachers across KS1 to participate in the Mastering Number programme and engage in work with the Sussex Maths Hub, engaging with training and delivery of the programme across This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
+Activity Evidence that supports this approach Challenge number(s) addressed All teachers across KS1 to participate in the Mastering Number programme and engage in work with the Sussex Maths Hub, engaging with training and delivery of the programme across the phase.
+This will continue over the This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
 The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
 Attention will be given to key knowledge and understanding needed in Reception classes, and progression through KS1 to support success in the future.
-2, 3 the phase.
-This will continue over the next 3 years.
-Work with the Sussex Maths hub will commence in October 2022 and involves a full review of our current maths offer, 6 X CPD sessions for all staff with a focus upon moving forward our teaching for mastery.
+Work with the Sussex Maths hub will commence in October 2022 and involves a full review of our 2, 3 next 3 years. current maths offer, 6 X CPD sessions for all staff with a focus upon moving forward our teaching for mastery.
 There are also 3 sessions for our maths subject leads to action plan, implement and review.

-CPD - metacognition, strategies and best practice to implement retrieval practice into everyday classroom teaching.
-(1X inset and 2 follow up sessions in year 1) EEF - The potential impact of metacognition and self-regulation approaches is high (+7 months additional progress) The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.
-These approaches are more effective when they are applied to challenging tasks rooted in the usual curriculum content.
-1,3,4,5 CPD - focussing upon reading comprehension strategies and providing consistency and the explicit teaching of reading skills.
+CPD - focussing upon reading comprehension strategies and providing consistency and the explicit teaching of reading skills.
 Working across the school to share good practice and ensure text are well matched to year groups.
 EEF - Reading comprehension strategies are high impact on average (+6 months) Effective diagnosis of reading difficulties is important in identifying possible solutions, particularly for older struggling readers.
 A wide range of strategies and approaches can be successful, but for many pupils they need to be taught explicitly and consistently.
 1,2 Linking with other schools, locally and with our neighbouring LA to share good practice with a particular focus upon EYFS, early reading and mathematics EEF - documents and reviews of teachers professional development British Council - Observing other teachers is a key part of development; it improves teachers' own self-awareness of their skills and also makes managers more effective at identifying areas for further growth.
 Implementation of our SSP programme (Twinkl), training and staff at all levels and workshops for parents.
 Linking with 2 other local schools using the same scheme to share best practice.
 Increased release time for our Phonics lead.
 Systematic Synthetic Phonics (SSP) is built on the alphabetic principle.
 It is a structured, cumulative, multi sensory and evidence-based method of teaching reading whereby students are taught the link between letters and the speech sounds they represent.
 We have spent time researching and trialling different approved schemes to ensure we chose one that fit the school ethos and aligned with our teaching approaches.
 We have linked with 2 other schools to share good practice and develop professional dialogue to further support this.
-Joining the PiXI network, accessing CPD, assessment and intervention resources to support very specific and targetted support for Having communicated with other schools accessing this network, outcomes have improved and strategies widened.
+Continuing to use the PiXI network, accessing CPD, assessment and intervention resources to support very specific and targeted support for our vulnerable learners Having communicated with other schools accessing this network, outcomes have improved and strategies widened.